- 9 apr 2016 – 21 may 2016, Main Stage.

-This season the role and its challenging coloratura will be peformed by DITTE HøJGAARD ANDERSEN from Denmark.
+This season Ofelia’s challenging coloratura will be performed by Ditte Højgaard Andersen from Denmark.
 Hamlet will be played by the Dutch baritone Thomas Oliemans, who had great success with us last season as Count Almaviva in Le nozze di Figaro.
 The role of Gertrude, Queen of Denmark, who from Hamlet’s point of view betrayed both husband and son for another man, will be shared by the acclaimed mezzo-sopranos Katarina Karnéus and Ann-Kristin Jones.

 Stephen Langridge, Artistic Director for Opera/Drama will direct – focusing on political manipulation and family relationships so convoluted that they would drive anyone to madness.

 This production is set in a modern society where there are watchful eyes everywhere, and where it is a challenge to know what is real, what is illusion and what is paranoid delusion.
 The young Hamlet finally succumbs to the chaos of emotions that follows.